 Spark can be deployed in a number of ways with Java, Scala, Python, R programming, SQL, Graph Processing, Machine Learning, and streaming data.
 Spark was created to address the limitations of Hadoop MapReduce (normally used for processing big data sets) like slow querying by processing data in memory.

-By migrating to Azure you can save up to 80% on Windows server, bring 93% more energy efficiency, spend less money (up to 5x than with AWS) and spend more time on increasing your work efficiency.
+By Azure Migration you can save up to 80% on Windows servers, bring 93% more energy efficiency, spend less money (up to 5x than with AWS) and spend more time on increasing your work efficiency.

 On Azure, you can get extended security updates for three more years and manage your cash flow better.
 By accelerating app development cycles, you can built-in scalability and build enterprise-grade solutions.
 With Azure, you can have added facilities like Azure Data Factory, Azure Kubernetes, Azure ML, Power BI, and many more suited to your needs.